 - in order to enable flexible and dynamic QoS for a block of packets in a data flows (e.g. a block of packets for a video streaming) or to enable dynamic modification of a block of packets within a data flow, each block of packets sourced at an application server is marked with Packet Set Marking that distinguishes a block of packets from the following one.

-Editor's note: it is FFS if the Packet Set Marking is an additional marking wrt the Packet Marking Token, or if it is part of the Packet Marking Token
+Editor's note: it is FFS if the Packet Set Marking is an additional marking wrt the Packet Marking Token, or if it is part of the Packet Marking Token, and depends on how the Packet Marking Token is encoded.

 6.2.5.2 Function description